 And I Actually Get Paid For Doing This?

 Rolling Thunder River Company takes immense pride in creating a great summer experience for our employees.
-Since 1977, Rolling Thunder has safely rafted thousands of river miles, thrilled tens of thousands of guests and acquired years of professional experience in this exhilarating outdoor recreation industry.
+Since 1977, Rolling Thunder has safely rafted thousands of river miles, thrilled over a million guests and acquired years of professional experience in this exhilarating outdoor recreation industry.
 We strive to provide a fun, spirited work environment for our employees and in return we expect them to be totally focused on the overall comfort and safety of our guests.
 Employees must be at least 18 years of age and there's no such thing as being too old to be a Thunder employee as long as you are deemed capable of doing the job.
 We look for intelligence, humor, friendliness and attention to detail in our employees.
 Our goal is that every one of our guests returns from their river trip not just satisfied but excited and already planning their next trip with us.
 Smoking is not permitted anywhere around our guests.
 Rolling Thunder is a family owned and operated business.
 Rolling Thunder is a drug-free workplace.

 River Rafting Guide